Shaon99/Metricalo-product-management/README.md

 On the frontend, employed Vue.js for the user interface, using Pinia for state management.
 API calls are handled with axios, ensuring smooth communication between the client and server.

+Successfully integrated product data retrieval from a Laravel API with Grav CMS, facilitating dynamic content management and presentation.

 ## Installation

 Follow these steps to install and run the project locally with docker.